MarcoArmenta/Hidden-Activations-are-not-Enough/README.md

 ## Repository content

 * [constants](constants/constants.py) : contains the MLP architectures used with the 17 different hyperparameters used to train them, as well as the adversarial attack methods used.
-* [matrix_construction](matrix_construction/matrix_construction.py): contains the functions for constructing the matrices induced by a neural network.
+* [matrix_construction](matrix_construction): contains the functions for constructing the matrices induced by a neural network.
-* [representation](matrix_construction/representation.py): contains the class to construct a quiver representation given a neural network and a single data sample and the induced matrix.
-* [mlp](model_zoo/mlp.py): contains the mlp model that saves activations and pre-activations of neurons on a single forward pass to construct a quiver representation.
+* [mlp](model_zoo/mlp.py): contains the mlp model that saves activations and pre-activations of neurons on a single forward pass to later construct a quiver representation and the induced matrices.
-* [test_mlp_rep](unit_test/test_mlp_rep.py): contains unit testing for construction of induced quiver representation for random inputs on random MLP architectures.
+* [test_mlp_rep](unit_test/test_mlp_rep.py): contains unit testing for constructing an induced quiver representation for random inputs on random MLP architectures.
 * [utils](utils/utils.py): contains utils for datasets, models, computation of mean and standard deviation of matrices, etc.
-* [test_mlp_rep](unit_test/test_mlp_rep.py): contains unit testing for construction of induced quiver representation for random inputs on random MLP architectures.

 ## Setting up
+First, create a virtual environment and install requirements.
+It must be named `matrix`, as later scripts will use this environment name.

 ```bash
 virtualenv matrix